Key Provisions Under the Affordable Care Act for Employers with Up to 50 Employees

 The Affordable Care Act creates new incentives to promote employer wellness programs and encourage employers to take more opportunities to support healthier workplaces.
 Health-contingent wellness programs generally require individuals to meet a specific standard related to their health to obtain a reward, such as programs that provide a reward to employees who don’t use, or decrease their use of, tobacco, and programs that reward employees who achieve a specified level or lower cholesterol.
 Under final rules that take effect on January 1, 2014, the maximum reward to employers using a health-contingent wellness program will increase from 20 percent to 30 percent of the cost of health coverage.
 Additionally, the maximum reward for programs designed to prevent or reduce tobacco use will be as much as 50 percent.
 The final rules also allow for flexibility in the types of wellness programs employers can offer.
 For more information and to view the final rules, visit www.dol.gov/ebsa.

 Beginning in 2015, the Affordable Care Act provides for new information reporting by employers that sponsor self-insured plans.
 (Section 6055 rules).
-Self-funded employers, issuers, and other parties that provide health coverage must submit these new reports to the IRS detailing information for each covered individual.
+Separate reporting requirements apply to those employers that have 50 or more full time or full-time equivalent employees.
+(Section 6056 rules).
+Under Section 6055 rules, self-funded employers, issuers, and other parties that provide health coverage must submit new reports to the IRS detailing information for each covered individual.
 The first of these reports must be filed in 2016.
-On September 5, 2013, the U.S. Department of Treasury issued Proposed Regulations that provide further guidance about this requirement and invites stakeholders to submit comments on these proposed rules through early November 2013.
-The public comments will be taken into account in developing final reporting rules.
-To review the proposed Section 6055 rules, click here.
+On March 5, 2014, the U.S. Department of Treasury issued Final Regulations that provide further guidance about this requirement.
+Learn more about these reporting requirements by reading the Fact Sheet issued by the U.S. Department of the Treasury.

-Find and compare health plans for your employees.
+Find and compare Marketplace health plans in your area by using this interactive tool at Healthcare.gov.

 Timeline of Provisions